 - NASIS-formatted related tables in Microsoft Access 2000 databases inside self-extracting executables.
 These NASIS tables may be used to produce reports and generate thematic soils maps, and are necessary for use with NRCS Soil Data Viewer product (see the next section, Displaying the Data).

 - FGDC-compliant metadata text files with specifics for each survey area (such as dates of compilation and other details).

 Displaying the Data

-The soils polygons have very few attributes.
-A solid understanding of the many related data tables (listed above) is required to properly map and analyze these data.
-To decipher the many ways in which the soils data may be interpreted and displayed, using the related tables, USDA/NRCS has developed the Soil Data Viewer, a free extension for ArcGIS 8.3, 9.0/9.1, and 9.2, 10 and 10.1 .
-Go to this page and click on "Download and Install Soil Data Viewer" on the left side of the page.
-It works with the MassGIS Data Download - NRCS SSURGO-Certified Soils for one survey area at a time.
+To decipher the many ways in which the soils data may be interpreted and displayed, using the related tables, USDA/NRCS has developed the Soil Data Viewer, a free extension for ArcGIS 8.3, 9.0/9.1, and 9.2, 10 and 10.1.
+Visit the Soil Data Viewer page and click on "Download and Install Soil Data Viewer."
+It works with the soils data available from MassGIS for one survey area at a time.

 In addition, NRCS has an online soils viewer ("Web Soil Survey") that displays a number of user-specified characteristics of soils.
 See http://websoilsurvey.nrcs.usda.gov/app/.

 These datalayers are maintained by NRCS.
 With the November 2012 update, soils data are available statewide.
 MassGIS will download from NRCS any updates and incorporate them into MassGIS' database.